phoddie/m5paper/readme.md

 ```
 mcconfig -d -m -p esp32/m5paper
 ```
-The test app clears the display and draws a gray ramp.
+The test app draws three rectangles using Poco.
 After that, it waits for touch interrupts and traces touch events to the xsbug console.

 ## macOS